flaahokiller/vivo_1916-twrp/README.md

-# android_device_xiaomi_ginkgo
+# android_device_vivo_1916-twrp
-For building TWRP for Xiaomi Redmi Note 8
+For building TWRP for vivo1916

-TWRP device tree for Xiaomi Redmi Note 8
+TWRP device tree for Vivo1916

 ## Features